aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 The browser passes two parameters to `ReceiveMessage`: a resource (`data`) that corresponds to the message being sent, and the origin of the sender document (`srcOrigin`).
 The signature fact contains four constraints to ensure that each `ReceiveMessage` is well-formed with respect to its corresponding `PostMessage`.

 **Analysis:** Again, let us ask the Alloy Analyzer whether `PostMessage` is a secure way of performing cross-origin communication.
-This time, the ananlyzer returns a counterexample for the `Integrity` property, meaning the attacker is able to exploit a weakness in `PostMessage` to introduce malicious data into a trusted application.
+This time, the analyzer returns a counterexample for the `Integrity` property, meaning the attacker is able to exploit a weakness in `PostMessage` to introduce malicious data into a trusted application.

 Note that by default, the PostMessage mechanism does not restrict who is allowed to send PostMessage; in other words, any document can